commitdev/docs/docs/eps/ep-first-2-weeks.md

 Look at the HOP [guide](https://docs.commit.dev/eps/ep-hop) to come up with something to work on.

- Your onboarding buddy will provide support here too :)
+ Your Onboarding Partner will provide support here too :)
  - [ ] Write your onboarding project pitch to support you while creating your HOP!
  -   Look over the [template](https://docs.google.com/document/d/1QIDBjmpAmjmvJGnvPh2cvB4yaxgHweAFdXQ9kXLb3bQ/edit?usp=sharing)

  -   Save it to the Google [drive](https://drive.google.com/drive/folders/1xPY1nQUeTTlN_lfIDQwrYVde4zQx8_vf)
- -   Share with the #dev channel

  - [ ] Set up a [Calendly](https://calendly.com/) account

 You'll use this link when you are setting up interviews with Startups.